danielfett/draft-dpop/main.md

 are sender-constrained by way of the client ID and the associated authentication requirement.

+## Authorization Server Metadata {#as-meta}

+This document introduces the following new authorization server metadata [@RFC8414] parameter to signal the JWS `alg` values the authorization server supports for DPoP proof JWTs:

+`dpop_signing_alg_values_supported`
+:   A JSON array containing a list of the JWS `alg` values supported by the authorization server for DPoP proof JWTs.

 # Resource Access (Proof of Possession for Access Tokens) {#http-auth-scheme}